cugos/cugos.github.com/2023-spring-fling/index.md

     description: |
       I developed an interactive map of walking time to city amenities across every block of Seattle.
 In this talk, I will walk through a tutorial for creating a walking access map using FOSS and open data, then describe the public reaction to the map and its larger context in debates over the "15-minute city."

 -
+    type: Talk
+    slides:
+    title: Embarrassingly parallel large-scale geospatial analysis with Nearest Neighbor Gaussian Processes using the BRISC R-package
+    time: 10:00 - 10:20 AM
+    room: Zillow
+    speaker: Arkajyoti Saha, <a href="https://stat.uw.edu/">Department of Statistics, University of Washington</a>
+    bio: |
+      I am a UW data science postdoctoral fellow in the Department of Statistics at University of Washington, with Daniela Witten and Jacob Bien.
+I am also affiliated with the Simons Collaboration on Computational Biogeochemical Modeling of Marine Ecosystems.
+I received my Ph.D. from the Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health advised by Nilanjan Chatterjee and Abhirup Datta.
+I completed my M.Stat & B.Stat from Indian Statistical Institute, Kolkata prior to that.
+    description: |
+      Among a plethora of methods that aim to develop scalable Gaussian Process (GP) based analysis of geospatial data, Nearest neighbor Gaussian Process (NNGP) has established itself as one of the front runners with its multifaceted applications.
+Following Vecchia's approximation, NNGP likelihood is decomposed into product of lower dimensional likelihoods with fixed number of nearest neighbors for each location.
+This product form facilitates embarrassingly parallel implementation of NNGP, that is responsible for its widespread uptake.
+We present the R package BRISC, that has been tailored to harness the power of parallelizability of NNGP in multicore setup.
+BRISC utilizes the NNGP formulation to obtain a sparse approximation of the Cholesky factor of the precision matrix of the full GP.
+BRISC exploits this sparsity structure for parallelizable implementation of estimation, prediction, bootstrap-based inference of spatial parameters, simulation of large spatial data from GP, and prediction in spatial probit models.
+BRISC is also utilized in spatial machine learning for non-linear estimation of means in GP with Random Forests.
+We conclude with an application of BRISC in Transcriptomic Data.

+ -

     type: title